 Credit cards offer protection.
 When customers have credit card disputes or debit card disputes, the bank that issued the credit card or debit card is obliged to abide by the rules set by the card company.

-Unauthorized Use, Genuine Mistakes and Grey Charges
+Unauthorized Use and Genuine Mistakes

 Consumers can find themselves involved in a variety of credit card disputes.
 These may result from card theft, stolen identity or the illicit use of the card or card number.
 The technical term for such acts is “unauthorized use.”
 If and when this happens, the law does not hold the cardholder liable.
 Neither will the bank.

 Disputes also arise regarding the bill itself.
 Genuine mistakes happen.
 Your monthly statement may include a charge for services or products you did not order.
 Or services or products you did order but never received.
 Or services or products that the merchant, for whatever reason, did not send.

 From time to time consumers may also notice an inadvertent overcharge for a legitimate purchase.
 Call the merchant immediately if you discover this sort of problem.
 Keep in mind, however, that billing error rules recognize only certain specific billing error disputes.

 Grey charges are those that you agreed to pay to the merchant when you bought a certain product or service.
 Not every merchant will inform you about them at the time of purchase.
 They typically appear in small print.
 Online, you typically find them under “Terms and Conditions.”
 Some examples are automatic renewals, mysterious subscriptions, cost creep, or “free” products that wind up costing money.
 There may be a symbolic or minimal initial charge.
 But after a period of time you may be paying for something you didn’t want.
 If so, you enjoy legal protection if this came about as a result of a credit card purchase.